BarisAlbayrakIEEE/StructuralAnalysis/README.md

 - emits a request from the CS to retrieve the type (e.g. panel) and data (e.g. thickness and width) belonging to the DCG node and
 - presents the retreived data via the user form corresponding to the retreived type.

-**The CS and the DCG shall define the below interface in order to handle the above process:**
+**The CS and the DCG shall define the below interface in order to handle the UI requests:**
 - create_DCG_node(data_type, **kwargs)
 - get_DCG_node_data_vals(DCG_node_index)
 - set_DCG_node_data_vals(DCG_node_index, **kwargs)